Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 If a material does not have `color` set, then it cannot be colored by the material.
 However, it still could be colored by: the lightmap, directional lights, or by lighting the geo itself, if supported.

 ### "Corruption"
-The environments I know of currently that "corrupt" some materials are Billie & Interscope.
+The environments I know of currently that "corrupt" some materials are Billie, Interscope, and Linkin.

 I believe the corruption is caused by the light maps in some materials, as removing the lightmap or changing lightmaps fixes this problem.
 I could be wrong on this though.